-What is CSSD doing to collect child support during the COVID-19 crisis?
+What is CSSD doing to collect child support?

 In certain situations, CSSD will file a Motion for Contempt on behalf of a custodian it is assisting.
 CSSD may also refer non-custodial parents to the Department of Motor Vehicles for license suspension or seize bank accounts in cases where the non-custodial parent is behind on child support payments.